ECMGIU/InternalWebsite/README.md

 ![Report Ingestion Flowchart](diagrams/build/report_ingestion.png)

 #### 3.1.3.
 Historical Data
 Currently, our historical data is pulled through the =GOOGLEFINANCE function on Google Sheets, which is free but super slow.
-Sunny has been working on alternative sources for our historical data, which are already being ingested into Firestore.
-We'll continue to expand this, and further automate the process in three ways.
+Sunny has been working on alternative sources for our historical data, [which are already being ingested into Firestore](https://github.com/ECMGIU/HistoricalData).
+We'll continue to expand this, put it into a serverless function, and further automate the process in three ways.
   1. Timed updates (hourly, daily, whatever we want it to be) (Cost $0.10/job/month)
   2. Automated selection (pulling exactly the hisotrical data we need, without configuration)
   3. Intelligent querying (allowing more dynamic querying)